Abhishek-Balram/vehicle_mpg_regression/README.md

 # Vehicle MPG Regression

 This project aims to train a machine learning model to predict the fuel efficiency (miles per gallon) of vehicles based on various attributes such as cylinders, displacement, horsepower, and weight.
+Also check out this repository for how I deployed the model with Flask and Heroku: https://github.com/Abhishek-Balram/ml-flask-app

 ## Dataset